 Move beyond decoding and further explore comprehension strategies to ask questions, access prior knowledge, and make connections.

-Explore living things to understand adaptations and ecosystems, defend arguments based on scientific data collected during experiments, and communicate findings.
+Explore living things to understand ecosystems, making connections to the environment, defend arguments based on scientific data collection during experiments, and communicate findings.

-Reproduce sounds of the language, comprehend short stories, begin noticing singular and plural nouns and adjectives, and understanding actions.
+Reproduce sounds of the language, comprehend short stories, begin noticing singular and plural, feminine and masculine nouns and adjectives.
+Begin writing using familiar patterns, and begin understanding actions.

 Grow their love of reading a diverse range of literature and learn the basics of digital and print research and giving credit to sources.

-Further develop gross motor and locomotor skills, coordination, flexibility, and fitness, and learn to support others, play fair, cooperate, and demonstrate confidence and sportsmanship at the same time.
+Further develop gross motor and locomotor skills, coordination, flexibility and fitness.
+Learn to support others abilities, play fair, cooperate and demonstrate confidence and sportsmanship simultaneously during activities and games.

 Create more in-depth projects that follow the design process and learn to use web-based, educational resources for guided research projects and presentations.